Hawaii: Big Island Tours And Activities

 We are here to help you uncover all there is to see and do on the Big Island.
 From land, sea, and air tours, luau experiences, volcano visits, and neighbor island excursions, we know the best companies to choose that will bring you and your family stories to cherish for years to come at a price to accommodate every budget!

 Dive in and explore the stunning underwater realm of the Big Island’s reefs.
 With hundreds of miles of coastline, you’ll have your pick of reef to explore!
 The reefs are full of life and the honu (turtles) swimming alongside you are magical.
-Snorkeling with turtles is the most requested thing to do in Hawaiʻi’s waters.
-Other must-do ocean activities include surfing, kayaking, canoeing, stand up paddle boarding, and SCUBA diving.
-It could be said that half of Hawaiʻi’s beauty lies in its underwater reefs and we have plenty of ocean tours to choose from!
+It could be said that half of Hawaiʻi’s beauty lies in its underwater reefs and we have plenty of ocean activities to choose from!

 The landscape of the Big Island is formed by volcanoes, wind, and water, making every view dramatic.
-Take tours across the island to see jagged cliffs and mountains that dominate the skyline while you get immersed into the rich history, culture, and beauty around every corner.
-Go sightseeing on the Big Island to Volcanoes National Park, the rainforests along the Hamakua and Hilo coastlines, and the beautiful beaches and historical sights of the Kona Coast.
-With hiking, horseback riding, ziplining, and ATV tours, plenty of adventure awaits!
-Regardless of where you are staying on the island, there are endless land activities nearby that the whole family will enjoy!
+Take a trip across the island to see jagged cliffs and mountains that dominate the skyline while you get immersed into the rich history, culture, and beauty around every corner.
+Going sightseeing means seeing everything; Volcanoes National Park, the rainforests along the Hamakua and Hilo coastlines, and the beautiful beaches, coffee farms, historical sights of Hilo & Kona and so much more.

 Seeing any of the Hawaiian Islands from the air is an amazing experience, but a helicopter tour of the Big Island is more worthwhile than anywhere else.
 The island is so extensive that it can take several days just to get an idea of where to go.
 By kicking off the trip with an air tour, you’ll get an invaluable overview of the entire island, learning all you need to know about where to go and what to do.
 That’s why we recommend doing an air tour early-on in your trip to grasp just how big the Big Island really is!